-In March 2020, each of Messrs.
-Stevens and Rotsztain were granted a deferred cash award that was structured to mirror restricted stock awards made by GAIN to these executives in prior years.
-The deferred cash awards were in amounts similar to restricted stock awards made in prior years and are subject to vesting on each of the first three anniversaries of the deferred cash awards.
+In March 2020, Mr. Stevens was granted a deferred cash award that was structured to mirror a restricted stock awards made by GAIN to this executive in prior years.
+The deferred cash award was in an amount similar to the restricted stock award made in prior years and is subject to vesting on each of the first three anniversaries of the deferred cash award grant date.